MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

   When a component is no longer needed, it is removed from the DOM, and React cleans up any associated resources, like event listeners or timers, to prevent memory leaks.

+> We will go into further detail on how to use these frameworks later on

 Image credits to - [https://sourcebae.com/blog/what-is-the-best-front-end-framework-to-learn-and-why/](https://sourcebae.com/blog/what-is-the-best-front-end-framework-to-learn-and-why/)

 ---

 ## Back-end Workings

-The back-end refers to the server-side of web applications, responsible for managing data, application logic, and user authentication.
+The back-end refers to the server-side of web applications, responsible for managing data (Data Layer) and application logic (Business Layer).
 It typically involves technologies such as databases (e.g., MySQL, MongoDB), server-side programming languages (e.g., Node.js, Python, Ruby), and frameworks (e.g., Express, Django).
 The back-end handles requests from the front-end, processes them, and sends the appropriate responses, ensuring seamless interaction between the user interface and the underlying data systems.